-The ETIM product classification is a logical, unambiguous classification or taxonomy which is both manufacturer and system independent.
+ETIM is the international data model for the standardisation and classification of technical product data.
+It is a logical, unambiguous classification or taxonomy which is both manufacturer and system independent.

 ETIM is designed to facilitate the smooth transfer of product data through the supply chain, without any re-working or re-keying, ready to be served up on a website, printed catalogue or BIM product data template.